 In this step the hazardous components are actually removed from the gas.
 Components of the dry reagent are generally chosen because of their neutralizing characteristic, thus Sodium bicarbonate is a very common dry reagent that is used in this process.
 The various reagent powders are combined before being directed at the exhaust gas at a high pressure.
 The chemical reactions that take place at this point will lessen the acidity and get rid of harmful contaminants.

 A fabric filter at the bottom of the system will then collect the scrubbing powder while the clean gas is sent through the exhaust vents.
-This spent powder can sometimes be cleansed and reused for dry scrubbing, but frequently it must be disposed since it cannot be properly washed.
+This spent powder can sometimes be cleaned and reused for dry scrubbing, but frequently it must be disposed since it cannot be properly washed.
 It must be noted there are two different types of dry scrubbers with the same basic function but different methods.

 Advantages of Dry Industrial Scrubbers